rticommunity/gazebo-dds-plugins/PLUGINS.md

 You will only need one terminal to run this plugin.
 You have to run Gazebo with the specific world.

 ```
-$ gazebo resource/worlds/LaserSensor.world --verbose
+$ gazebo $HOME/dds-gazebo-plugins/resources/worlds/LaserSensor.world --verbose
 ```

 <hr/>

 ### Skid steer drive
 Its allows us control a skid drive robot.
-Its information is:
+It contains some publishers and one subscriber:
 * Publications
     * [nav_msgs/msg/Odometry] - Send the information of the odometry sensor
     * [sensor_msgs/msg/JointState] - Send the state of the joints of the robot